Klaus-Dieter Flick: The Panzer Affair

 On the other hand, according to statements by a local resident, apparently neo-Nazis with a swastika tattoo on their necks picked up a load of torpedoes, without this appearing to neither the authorities nor local residents to be questionable.
 In the 1970s, according to contemporary witnesses, tanks were periodically driven out of Flick's underground bunker to prevent the engines from rusting.
 The roar of the engines is said to have been heard from afar.
 At least until 2015, the sign "German Protectorates" (German: Schutzgebiete) at the entrance gate as well as the German Imperial flag, waving on the flagpole, were to be seen on the property.
 Similar signs are often used by the ultra right-wing grouping of the Reichsbürger movement, some of whom also live in Kitzeberg (Heikendorf).

 The property is still secured by surveillance cameras and a concrete wall with barbed wire fencing on the seaside.
 Because of its large size, the latter has been a popular projection surface for political slogans by activists.
 In the 1970s it was written here in letters tall as a man, so that it could be read even by passenger ferries and cruise ships passing by: "This concentration camp belongs entirely to me (in vernacular)", today it says: "Climate Justice".

 The trial in the 2015 Panzer affair at the Kiel Regional Court was delayed further and scheduled to begin in autumn 2020.
 After six years of proceedings against the now 84-year-old 'military collector', a relatively mild verdict was passed on 3 August 2021.
 The defendant was sentenced to one year and two months probation for unauthorized possession of weapons, ammunition and explosives.
 Because of the extraordinary duration of the proceedings, four months were considered to have been served.
-Flick also had to pay a fine of € 250,000.
+Flick also had to pay a fine of €250,000.
 The judges assessed his high age, the lack of previous convictions and his confession as mitigating the penalty.
-Flick was ordered to surrender the tank and anti-aircraft gun within two years without compensation.
+Flick was ordered to sell the tank and anti-aircraft gun within two years to a museum or a collector.
 Flick's lawyer Gerald Goecke was pleased and satisfied with the verdict.